mcringeeth/vchars-poc-tdx/README.md

-# Vana Satya Proof of Contribution - Python Template
+# vChars Satya Proof of Contribution

 This repository serves as a template for creating a [proof of contribution](https://docs.vana.org/docs/proof-of-contribution/) tasks using Python.
 It is executed on Vana's Satya Network, a group of highly confidential and secure compute nodes that can validate data without revealing its contents to the node operator.